Contrast-Security-OSS/docs/content/installation/ruby/RubyOverview.md

 ## Use the Agent

-To Assess and Protect your application, download the Ruby agent and create a configuration file as described in [Ruby Agent Installation](installation-ruby.html#ruby-install).
+To Assess or Protect your application, download the Ruby agent and create a configuration file as described in [Ruby Agent Installation](installation-ruby.html#ruby-install).
 The Ruby agent is installed as a standard Ruby Gem.